Daniel Ellis (army captain): Civil War

 The Civil War found East Tennessee strongly divided in its loyalties with many citizens—like Ellis—favoring the Union.
 When Tennessee seceded, Confederate troops were sent in to control Union sympathizers.
 Ellis became involved in a failed plan to burn railroad bridges to precipitate an invasion by Union forces.

 Branded a bridge burner, a capital offense, Ellis lived in exile in the east Tennessee mountains.
 He eventually became a pilot, leading Unionists, Confederate deserters, prison escapees, slaves, and all manner of fugitives through the mountains into Kentucky or wherever the Union lines would advance.
 At the same time Ellis recruited for several regiments, provided information on Confederate activities to federal authorities, and maintained a mail service between mountain Unionists and their men in the Union army.
 Possibly the most successful of all such pilots, and despite a bounty on his head, Ellis always (often narrowly) escaped capture, and became known as "The Old Red Fox".

-War in the mountains was a brutal, bloody, often lawless affair, and the likelihood for the survival of Ellis and his family was enhanced by his reputation for extraordinary viciousness when crossed.
-Armed with the best weapons his contacts could secure, Ellis and his band of guerillas proved a formidable force.
+Mountain warfare involved significant casualties and a breakdown of legal order.
+Ellis's reputation for severe retaliation likely increased his family's chances of survival.
+His guerrilla group was well-equipped through his personal contacts, making them a highly capable military force.

 In all, Ellis made 20 expeditions, covering 8,000 miles, leading approximately 4,000 fugitives through the mountains.
 Over half of these joined the Union army.
 Ellis was a constant aggravation to Confederate authorities, and contributed incalculably to the morale of the beleaguered Unionist east Tennesseans.

 As the war waned and his piloting duties were less in demand, he formally joined the Union army as captain of Company A, 13th Regiment, Tennessee Volunteer Cavalry.
 His official duties included leading raids against Confederates in northeast Tennessee counties, guiding federal troops through the northwestern North Carolina mountains, and tracking and arresting federal soldiers who were deserters.
 Ellis mustered out of service in September 1865.